Data-driven methods to understand connection to nature in buildings to support occupant wellbeing

 These methods will advance our understanding of the amount of design elements needed in built environments to ensure positive effects on occupant wellbeing.

-These advances will inform the design and retrofit of buildings to support human wellbeing.
+These advances will inform the design and retrofit of buildings to support human well-being.

 Cooperation Partner